Malaysia: Key government critic jailed under anti-extremism law

 'Maria's not a terrorist'

+Regular Malaysians CNN spoke to were shocked by Chin's arrest.
 Murina Pawanteh, who works in public relations, said Bersih was a peaceful protest.

-"I would like to hear from the authorities why China has been arrested in SOSMA and put in (solitary confinement)," she said.
+"I would like to hear from the authorities why Chin has been arrested in SOSMA and put in (solitary confinement)," she said.

 "It's a very simple thing.
 If the government isn't transparent about it, then of course we will question."

-Journalism student Bala Murugan said China "isn't a terrorist."
+Journalism student Bala Murugan said Chin "isn't a terrorist."

 "She didn't cause terror and she didn't create panic," he said.
 "What she has done is actually to unite the people of Malaysia."